Argaadya/Intro-to-Genetic-Algorithm/README.md

 # Intro-to-Genetic-Algorithm
-An introduction to Genetic Algorithm
+An introduction to Genetic Algorithm for optimization problem